raj3275/BookStash/README.md

 # BookStash
-This is a Book Management app made in ASP.NET using C#.
+This is a CRUD app made in ASP.NET using C#.